Crimes for Mailing Drugs through USPS

 Drugs Shipped Through the USPS First-Class

 Many of these shipments are made with USPS first-class shipments.
-In fact, according to the USPS, “first class letters and parcels are protected against search and seizure under the Fourth Amendment to the Constitution, and, as such, cannot be opened without a search warrant.”
+According to the USPS, “first class letters and parcels are protected against search and seizure under the Fourth Amendment to the Constitution, and, as such, cannot be opened without a search warrant.”
 Such fourth amendment prohibitions don’t necessarily attach to searches by private companies such as UPS and FedEx.

 Although the United States Postal Inspector Service (USPIS) targets members of drug rings who use the mail to illegally traffic their product, they rarely catch those higher level players.
 Instead, they stumble across less experienced shippers of contraband.